sippey/sippey.github.com/_posts/2024/2024-04-29-robin-sloan-on-training-AI.md

 layout: links
 ---

-Robin Sloan, in his [latest newsletter](https://www.robinsloan.com/lab/at-home-in-high-dimensional-space/), on the "phase change" of AI training
+Robin Sloan, in his [latest newsletter](https://www.robinsloan.com/lab/at-home-in-high-dimensional-space/), on the "phase change" of AI training.

 > When capability increases so substantially, the activity under discussion is not “the same thing, only faster”.
 It is a different activity altogether.
 Phase change.
 >